lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 Test out your server by creating a new test file on your desktop.
 Be sure to create the file in the folder you're syncing to your ownCloud server.

-After creating the file, log into your server from your browser, and notice the file appear on the **File** tab.
+After creating the file, log into your server from your browser and view the file appear on the **File** tab.

 ![Test syncing a file](/assets/owncloudqs-userconnect-testfile.png)